 - No other drug or medical treatment is available for the disease of concern.

-The generic drug approval process in Japan?
+Generic drug approval process in Japan

-Biologics regulatory in Japan
+Biologics & Biosimilars regulatory in Japan

-- The PMDA’s Office of Biologicals provides consultations concerning clinical trials of new drugs and handles biotechnology medicines, including biosimilars
+- The PMDA’s office of biologicals provides consultations concerning clinical trials of new drugs and handles biotechnology medicines, including biosimilars.

 Biosimilars approval process in Japan